Prajwal-S-6/Spring-Certification-Path/module-02/AOP/README.md

 7. @annotation - matches the execution of method annotated with specified annotation type
     * @annotation([annotation_type])
     * type of annotation added on the method against which  pointcut expression is matched

+8. @args - matches the method execution with arguments which types are annotated with specified annotation type
+    * @args([annotation_type])
+    * annotation type specified on the class which is used as a type in some method argument.